bhargavrathod73/sa-road-crashes/README.md

 - **Reported crashes only.** This dataset covers crashes reported to police.
 Minor incidents that weren't reported won't be in the numbers.
 - **2020 context.** COVID-19 significantly reduced traffic volumes in 2020, which likely explains the lower accident count relative to other years.
 The data doesn't include vehicle kilometres travelled, so direct rate comparisons aren't possible.
-- **Geocoding accuracy.** The Bing Map visual geocodes from address strings.
-A small number of records with incomplete or ambiguous addresses may not have plotted correctly.
 - **Metro vs. country fatality rates.** The dashboard shows raw casualty counts by area, not rates adjusted for traffic exposure.
 Country roads look safer by volume but are not when you account for how few vehicles use them.